 Indeed, the film’s allusions to such allegorical Coppola films as YOU’RE A BIG BOY NOW (1966), APOCALYPSE NOW (1979) and ONE FROM THE HEART (1982) implicitly affirmed that the film was wistfully meditating on the Skyrocking New Hollywood years before the TZ disaster and the failure of Coppola to sweep away blockbuster loot lusting Old Hollywood with his film art, while the fact that the second Las Vegas casinotel room that was trashed by Duke and his equally booze and drug addled and implicitly Coppola linked companion, Doctor Gonzo-played by Benecio Del Toro-was numbered 2073 implicitly affirmed that the film was also meditating wistfully on all that had gone wrong for New Hollywood since July 23, 1982.
 In fact, given the resemblance of Dr. Gonzo to Coppola, and the film’s allusions to pre-TZ disaster Coppola films, the implication was that Raoul Duke was linked to Robert Duvall, who played Lieutenant Colonel Bill Kilgore in APOCALYPSE NOW.
 And how fitting that one of the last shots in the film that saw Duke typing away in his second trashed casinotel room was photographed in a way to give the impression that the room was a jail cell.
 This evoked the similar radio station as jail cell beginning of THE FISHER KING and the various cells Cole was imprisoned in in 12 MONKEYS, linking FEAR AND LOATHING IN LAS VEGAS to those two films to truly bring the American Nightmare Trilogy full nightmarish circle.

-Of course, the allusive title of the film, which openly but subtly referred to all of the madcap and quixotic animaction film art of Gilliam, immediately implied that, as in FEAR AND LOATHING IN LAS VEGAS, he was again moodily meditating on his derailed film career and how he had been forced to accept dreaded SMFs after the failure of THE ADVENTURES OF BARON MUNCHAUSEN.
-Thus, the sight of Sammy the jabbering monkey-played by Oodle the poodle-jubilantly pedaling his Sino-Brazilian astro-bicycle across the solar system and being waylaid by the Red Herring Hood-played by Judy Garland-the mysterious and enigmatic leader of a hot blooded crew of space pirates in the cold and lawless asteroid belt between Mars and Jupiter, symbolized---
+Of course, the allusive title of the film, which openly but subtly referred to all of the madcap and quixotic animaction film art of Gilliam, immediately implied that, as in FEAR AND LOATHING IN LAS VEGAS, he was again moodily meditating on his derailed film career and how he had been forced to accept dreaded SMFs-agggghhhhh!-after the failure of THE ADVENTURES OF BARON MUNCHAUSEN.
+Thus, the sight of Sammy the jabbering monkey-played by Oodle the poodle-jubilantly pedaling his Sino-Brazilian astro-bicycle across the solar system and being waylaid by the Red Herring Hood-played by Julee M. Garland-the mysterious and enigmatic leader of a hot blooded crew of dimunitive and time travelling space pirates in the cold and lawless asteroid belt between Mars and Ipswich, symbolized---

 We profusely apologize for the foregoing nonsense, caused by a lingering head injury suffered by Sir Handlebar-Muffton while biking up the Great Pyramid of Giza without an approved helmet.
 Dr. Gunda Fahrradgottin of the University of Wittenberg will now complete the essay.

-Danke, Herr Lambert.
-For this unusually frustrating period in Gilliam’s life is perhaps best summed up not by words but by ‘Tinkle, Tinkle, Little Bell’, my Concerto for Bicycle Bells in D Major.
+Danke, Herr Apricot-Lambert.
+Intriguingly, this unusually frustrating period in Herr Gilliam’s life is perhaps best summed up not by words but by ‘Tinkle, Tinkle, Little Bicycle Bell’, my Concerto for Bicycle Bells in D Major.
 First, we start with eerie and twilit silence, the eerie and shocked silence that initially reigned on the Landis set of TWILIGHT ZONE: THE MOVIE after the fatal helicopter crash.
 Then, the sad and mournful keen of a bicycle bell softly and plaintively rents the…

-Yes, yes, thank you very much, Frau Fahrradgottin.
+Yes, yes, thank you very much, Frau Gottinfarhrrad.
 Our profound apologies for the foregoing silliness.
-We will now play ‘Tinkle, Tinkle, Little Bell’ in the more appropriate C Minor.
+We will now play ‘Tinkle, Tinkle, Little Bicycle Bell’ in the more appropriate C Minor.

 Stop it!
-Stop this silliness at once!
-This has gone too far!
+This has become much too silly!
 Time for some discipline in the ranks.
 Stand at attention, you slackers!
 Eyes front!
 And get that smirk off your face, reader!
 Do you think this is a game?
 Right!
 That’s better.
 It’s clearly time to get you scousers back on the right path, and who better to do that than Mr. Wright.
 Get on with it, Gardevil!

 At once, Colonel! !Ready aye ready!
-Of course, what we really needed to know was that, after failing to film the thought provoking allegorical film, THE MAN WHO KILLED THROATWARBLER MANGROVE, Gilliam teamed up again with Pryce and attempted to escape from SMF limbo forever in his next twilit, allegorical, fantastic realist, gleefully satirical, Ozian themed and CGI enhanced animaction film, often referred to in New York as BICYCLE REPAIR MAN: THE MOVIE, and in most other parts in the solar system as THE BROTHERS GRIMM (2005).
+Of course, what we really needed to know was that, after failing to film the thought provoking allegorical film, THE MAN WHO KILLED THROATWARBLER MANGROVE, Don Gilliam de la Bicicleta Roja teamed up again with Pryce and attempted to escape from dreaded SMF limbo forever-by the Gods!-in his next twilit, allegorical, fantastic realist, gleefully satirical, Ozian themed and CGI enhanced animaction film, often referred to in New York as BICYCLE REPAIR MAN: THE MOVIE, and in most other parts in the solar system as THE BROTHERS GRIMM (2005).

 ‘Good people of Marbadan,